Hydrolix Search for Splunk

 Use Hydrolix as a back-end datastore for your existing Splunk tables to take advantage of low-latency queries, long-term retention, and cost savings.

-Hydrolix Search for Splunk can query raw data tables and summary tables for quick charting.
+Hydrolix Search for Splunk can query raw data tables for quick charting.
 It does this via a new hdxsearch

 command for Splunk SPL, which has the following features: